carineang/tp/docs/DeveloperGuide.md

 ### 3. Bulk tag deletion capability

 #### Current:
+Via the edit command, all tags can be deleted or tags can be replaced with new ones.
-Only one tag of a client contact can be deleted at a time.
-If a singular client contact has many tags and the user wants to delete a few tags from them, this would be decently cumbersome.
+However, If a singular client contact has many tags and the user wants to delete a few tags from them, this would be decently cumbersome as the user has to retype in the tags they do not want to replace.

 #### Planned:
 Add a command to delete multiple tags from a client contact.